Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 demonstrated the need for a streaming xml parser due to the immense size of the database, and introduced an object-oriented model of Journals, Articles, and Authors.
 This made further analysis and processing much easier because we could simply access lists of class instances with useful per-instance information such as links to other instances.
-In addition, once we had a standard representation, it enabled better work paralellization.
+In addition, once we had a standard representation, it enabled better work parallelization.

 [picture]
 After looking at various datasets and online publication libraries and applying our own biases towards certain journals,